This information applies to England and Wales.

 If it is reasonable to think that your illness could be terminal within 12 months, you can apply to fast-track your application.
 You also are exempt from the claimant commitments and face-to-face assessment.

-If you’re aged 16 to State Pension age, you can apply for PIP.
+If you are aged 16 to State Pension age, you can apply for PIP.

-If you were receiving Disability Living Allowance (DLA) as a child, you’ll need to re-apply for PIP.
+If you were receiving Disability Living Allowance (DLA) as a child, you will need to re-apply for PIP.

 If you have an unpaid carer for more than 35 hours a week, they can apply for Carer's Allowance.

 Your local authority has a duty to provide care at home.
-But what they provide depends on an assessment.
+What they provide depends on an assessment.
 Speak to your social services department about what you can get.

 You can apply to your local authority for a disabled person’s bus pass.
 A Disabled Persons Railcard gives you up to a third off rail fares.